python/mypy/docs/source/command_line.rst

     This flag tells mypy that top-level packages will be based in either the current directory, or a member of the ``MYPYPATH`` environment variable or :confval:`mypy_path` config option.
-This option is only useful in in the absence of `__init__.py`.
+This option is only useful in the absence of `__init__.py`.
 See :ref:`Mapping file paths to modules <mapping-paths-to-modules>` for details.